 This is also a bit of a no-brainer, but if you don’t store your cake properly, then it can lose moisture very quickly.

 How you choose to cover and decorate your cake will also affect the moisture.
 The best way to seal it is to cover the cake in chocolate ganache and then fondant.
 Buttercream and fondant will also have a similar effect.
-That’ll stop them drying out while you’re decorating them into a state of fabulousness.
+That’ll stop the cake drying out while you’re decorating it into a state of fabulousness.

-Once the cake is cut, any remaining cake should be stored in an airtight container.
-The fondant will likely go soft (because it’s sugar, and as we know, sugar absorbs moisture) but storing the cake airtight is the best way to keep the moisture in the actual cake.
+Once the cake is cut and served, any remaining cake should be stored in an airtight container.
+If you have used fondant then that will likely go soft (because it’s sugar, and as we know, sugar absorbs moisture) but storing the cake airtight is the best way to keep the moisture in the actual cake.
 And that’s the bit we care about.

-Do you have any genius tips on “how to keep your cakes not-dry”?
+Do you have any genius tips on how to keep your cakes moist? (or, not dry?)
 I’d love it if you let me know what they are!

 PS: This helpful tip was just offered up by my father: “Don’t let me eat the leftover cake, because I never put the lid back on the container properly so the cake dries out”.